-With barbecue staples like St. Louis spare ribs and Carolina-style pulled pork served alongside one-of-a-kind creations like beef brisket, smoked gouda enchiladas and salads called the Charles Bronson (and kickin’ flavors to match the epithet) it’s no wonder that Slows Bar B Q has become an it spot in Detroit since opening its doors nearly five years ago.
+With barbecue staples like St. Louis spare ribs and Carolina-style pulled pork served alongside one-of-a-kind creations like beef brisket, smoked gouda enchiladas and salads called the Charles Bronson (and kickin’ flavors to match the name), it’s no wonder that Slows Bar B Q has become an it spot in Detroit.

-An anchor in the emerging rebirth of Detroit’s Corktown neigbhorhood, Slows takes pride in using fresh, local ingredients and all-natural meats, explains the head chef of the kitchen, Michael Metevia.
+An anchor in Detroit’s Corktown neighborhood, Slows takes pride in using fresh, local ingredients and all-natural meats, explains the head chef of the kitchen, Michael Metevia.
 He also notes that “the staff here is great and they work really hard give it their all.”

-Here, Metevia shares some of his thoughts on cooking, as well as his own recipe for something fun to grill this summer: vegetables.
+Here, Metevia shares some of his thoughts on cooking, as well as his own recipe for something fun to grill: vegetables.
 He roasts a variety of veggies and then purees them for a summer soup that can be served either warm or cold.
-Then, be sure to try his recipe for Hickory Blackened Tomato & Red Pepper Soup!
+Read his Q&A, and then scroll all the way down for the recipe!

 What three ingredients do you always keep stocked in your pantry?